joonmosqueda/test-REA/docs/PARAMS.md

 `GitBranch`: Git branch should to be used for simple sinatra app.
     e.g.: "master".

 `HostDnsSuffix`: DNS Suffix to be used for DNS record.
+Currently NOT being used.
     e.g.: nonprod.rea.com

 `ZoneId`: AWS Route53 Zone ID.
+Currently NOT being used.
     e.g:"Z1ABC2DE3FGHI"

 `Route53Profile`: AWS Role required to update DNS records in AWS Route53.
+Currently NOT being used.
     e.g.:"mjoonjoel_Route53Role"